jahorta/SALSA/Readme.md

 Requirements
 ------------
 * [Python](https://www.python.org/) 3.8+
-* Extracted and Decrypted SoAL script files (*.sct).
+* Extracted and Decrypted Skies of Arcadia Legends script files (.sct).
-  * At this time, there is no support for decrypting the script files within SALSA
+  * At this time, there is no support for decrypting the script files within SALSA.
+Information on how to decrypt the .sct files can be found on the [community discord](https://discord.gg/wMnXkhu)

 Features